-- (5) Relief if Emergency Prevents Timely Filing.
-If an Odyssey service outage, natural disaster, or other emergency prevents an attorney from filing a document in a timely manner by use of the electronic-filing system, then the attorney may file a motion that asks the court for any relief that is permitted by law. - (6) Orders, Judgments, Decrees, and Court Communications.
-The court may sign an order, judgment, decree, or other document electronically and may file a document electronically.
-The court may also send notices and other communications to a person by use of the electronic-filing system. - (c) Paper Filing.
+If the clerk or judicial official rejects the document for one of the reasons specified above, then (i) the document will be treated as if it had never been filed with the court and (ii) the clerk or judicial official will notify the filer that it has been rejected and specify the reason it was rejected.
+(8)Orders, Judgments, Decrees, and Court Communications.
+Barring exceptional circumstances, the court must sign and file its orders. judgments, decrees. and other documents electronically in Odyssey.
+A document filed by the court in Odyssey is filed when it is electronically file-stamped by the clerk of superior court or by another judicial official who is authorized by law to accept the document.
+The court may send notices and other communications to a person in Odyssey.

+(c) Paper Filing.
 Documents filed in paper with the court should be unfolded and firmly bound with no manuscript cover.
-They must be letter size $(8 \frac{1}{2}$ " x 11"), except for wills and exhibits.
+They must be letter size (8 $\frac{1}{2}$ " x 11"), except for wills and exhibits.
 The clerk of superior court may require a party to refile a document that does not conform to these requirements.